White River City, Colorado

-Description
+History

-The settlement was formerly incorporated in 1888 by brothers Reuben and Ambrose Oldman, in hope that a railroad would come through the area along White River.
+The post office, officially named White River, was operated from August 15, 1888, until March 15, 1908.
+The settlement was formerly incorporated in 1888 by brothers Reuben and Ambrose Oldman, in hope that a railroad would come through the area along the White River.
 Ambrose was involved in oil speculation in the area and ran a store on Piceance Creek until 1895, when he moved to Meeker.
 There was a schoolhouse in 1902.